ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

-             (all none basic prepare match output pattern infer query substitute hierarchy fact control topic pos) :why       - Show rules causing most recent output :authorize - Flip authorization for all debug commands
+             (all none basic prepare match output pattern infer query substitute hierarchy fact control topic pos) :why       - Show rules causing most recent output :authorize - Flip authorization for all debug commands :comparelog - given path/names of 2 log files, show entries that are different

 ---- Fact info -
 :allfacts  - Write all facts to TMP/facts.tmp for current bot.  :allfacts all does all bots.